AuScalableDroneCloud/pipeline-fracture/Jupyter/README.md

 # ASDC - CoSheRem
 Australian Scalable Drone Cloud - Complex Shearlet Ridge and edge measure.
 This software is distributed under the GPLv3 license with CSIRO disclaimer.
-The purpose of this software is to automatise the feature detection in any image and is particularilly designed for teh detection of geological discontinuities.
-In UAV deved orthomosaics this could be fracures but the workflow is alos applicabe to surface models or digital elevation models.
-The excetution can be performed eiterh via the pyhton script (ASDC_CoSheRem.py) or in a more interactive manner via the Jupyter notebook (ASDC_CoSheRem.ipynb).
-A cloud-hosted version is availabe [here](https://asdc.cloud.edu.au) as a processing pipleine fro UAV derived images.
+The purpose of this software is to automatise the feature detection in any image and is particularly designed for the detection of geological discontinuities.
+In UAV derived orthomosaics this could be fractures but the workflow is also applicable to surface models or digital elevation models.
+The execution can be performed either via the python script (ASDC_CoSheRem.py) or in a more interactive manner via the Jupyter notebook (ASDC_CoSheRem.ipynb).
+A cloud-hosted version is available [here](https://asdc.cloud.edu.au) as a processing pipeline for UAV derived images.
 The workflow is part of [ASDC](https://asdc.io/).
 ![image](https://user-images.githubusercontent.com/82503083/190591385-dca6b50e-7555-4ebe-9c2c-99d71b9dbc34.png)